-Jasjit is an active member of his community; serving as a camp counselor and instructor at Sikh Youth Camps for the last 10 years.
+Jasjit is an active member of his community; serving as a camp counselor and instructor at Sikh Youth Camps for the last 15 years.
 He was the founder and president of the Sikh Student Association (SSA) at the University of Illinois.
-Jasjit has addressed several college and university audiences about Sikh practices, theology, and challenges facing the Sikh American community in a post 9/11 context.
+Prior to joining SALDEF, Jasjit worked at the consulting and accounting firm Deloitte & Touche for 5 years.
+He is a graduate of the University of Illinois at Urbana-Champaign.

 Brooke comes to her role as Communications Director for SALDEF after 17 years on-the-air in television news, as reporter, anchor and then national correspondent for NBC News (using her maiden name, Brooke Hart).
 Brooke researched, wrote and reported on top national stories of the day, including live on-location coverage of President Barack Obama’s inauguration in 2009, the September 11th attacks and aftermath, the Washington-area sniper attacks, and major political, financial, and weather-related news.

 Following her reporting career Brooke managed production of all video communications as Senior Communications Officer at The Pew Charitable Trusts.
 She subsequently founded CampEasy, Inc., an online connective platform in the $25b camp market.
 In this role Brooke drafted and executed the company’s business plan, raised venture capital, incorporated her business, and oversees technical development and sales and marketing operations.
 Earlier in her career Brooke spent two years as a paralegal in the criminal section of the Civil Rights Division at the U.S. Department of Justice, where she worked as the government’s chief paralegal in the federal criminal civil rights investigation and prosecution of the four officers who beat Rodney King.